pandle/astro-pi-2022-23/TOOLS.md

 ## Python packages

-The method to install on your environment the Python packages, when they are a lots, it is by a file that you can find in the document root of thie repository.
+The method to install on your environment the Python packages, when they are a lots, it is by a file that you can find in the document root of this repository.

 ```sh
 pip3 install -r requirements.txt